free web page software

 5. Activate your network

 No question, this is the most frightening part of the process.
-Connecting with people to get information is outside most everyone’s comfort zone.
-Learning how to send a properly written email, to ask questions in a networking interview, to listen, to know when and how to follow-up—these are just some of the critical skills you need to develop to capitalize on the power of networking.
+Connecting with people to get information is beyond most everyone’s comfort zone.
+Learning how to send a properly written email, to ask questions in a networking interview, to listen and then know when and how to follow-up—these are just some of the critical skills you need to develop to capitalize on the power of networking.

 6. Persist

 This part of the process is not easy, comfortable or fun.
 If one approach is sluggish, we move to another and then to another.
 We work with multiple and often concurrent strategies.
 We may change our focus, our outreach strategy, deepen our network… the options are endless.
-Staying vigilant, keeping active in your outreach, and continuing to push on different courses of action are the keys to your success.
+Stay vigilant, keep active in your outreach, and continue to push on different courses of action are the keys to your success.

 7. You got an interview!